-Hazardous Material Volume Storage Method Location Diesel fuel As required by contractor (to be determined) Double walled fuel storage and dispensing stations with fuel containment berms or mobile fuel truck for onsite refuelling Main Quarry: fuel dispense Airside: mobile truck refuelling, no onsite storage Hydraulic fluid As required by contractor (to be determined) Onsite workshop Main Quarry Lubricant As required by contractor (to be determined) Onsite workshop Main Quarry ANFO explosives As required by contractor (to be determined) Primary storage in magazine registered with Natural Resources Canada Brought to site in volumes required for single blast only by cargo truck compliant with TDG regulations 1.
+3 Hazardous Material Volume Storage Method Location Diesel fuel As required by contractor (to be determined) Double walled fuel storage and dispensing stations with fuel containment berms or mobile fuel truck for onsite refuelling Main Quarry: fuel dispense Airside: mobile truck refuelling, no onsite storage Hydraulic fluid As required by contractor (to be determined) Onsite workshop Main Quarry Lubricant As required by contractor (to be determined) Onsite workshop Main Quarry ANFO explosives As required by contractor (to be determined) Primary storage in magazine registered with Natural Resources Canada Brought to site in volumes required for single blast only by cargo truck compliant with TDG regulations 1.
 KM 242.2 of Dempster Highway No. 8 2.
 Main and North Quarries

-Note: all hazardous materials will be stored in secondary containment in a location at least 100 m from drainage ditches or watercourses.
-ANFO - ammonium nitrate / fuel oil list and Table 2-2 lists emergency services contact information.
+All hazardous materials will be stored in secondary containment in a location at least 100 m from drainage ditches or watercourses.

+Approximate volumes are provided by the contractor in their construction environmental management plan.
+ANFO - ammonium nitrate / fuel oil engineers, and the Inuvik Airport will occur via cell phone or radio.
+Table 2-1 lists the contractor emergency contacts and Table 2-2 lists emergency services contact information.
 Table 2-3 contains the contact information for Northwest Territories regulatory agencies.
 Tables 2-1 will be updated by the contractor after project award before construction begins.